UPDATED: JULY 05, 2023 | 3 MIN READ

 What if my spouse is not a U.S. citizen?

 The answer varies.
 Most group health insurance plans require a Social Security Number (SSN), so it’s often impossible to add a non-citizen.
-However, if your spouse is lawfully present (also known as documented), and has a Green card or Visa, they may be on your health plan through the Marketplace.
+However, if your spouse is lawfully present, and has a Green card or Visa, they may be on your health plan through the Marketplace.

 Get Health Insurance for Your Family